Published: 2 June 2026

 AI Is Changing Accessibility — But Not in the Way People Think

-AI is transforming digital product development, and accessibility is no exception.
-Tools can now generate alt text, detect WCAG failures, and even analyse user testing sessions.
-But there’s a growing misconception that AI can manage accessibility end-to-end — that it can replace human expertise, judgment, and testing.
+AI is reshaping digital product development at remarkable speed, and accessibility is no exception.
+We now have tools that can generate alt text, detect WCAG failures, summarise research sessions, and even propose design patterns.
+But there’s a growing misconception in the industry — the idea that AI can “do accessibility for you.”
 It can’t.
+Not even close.

 AI accelerates accessibility work, but it doesn’t replace human judgment.
 Teams that understand the boundary between automation and expertise get the best results — and avoid the biggest risks.